Jaak Juske

-Jaak Juske (born on the 12 December 1976) is an Estonian journalist, historian, author, politician and a member of the Social Democratic Party of Estonia.
+Jaak Juske (born on the 12 December 1976) is an Estonian journalist, historian, author, politician, and member of the Social Democratic Party of Estonia.

-Born in Tartu, Juske is also the Chairman of the 8-member Social Democratic Party wing in the City Council of Tallinn and the Vice Chairman of the party's Tallinn district.
-He is also the Chairman of the party's Northern Tallinn section.
+Born in Tartu, Juske is also the chairman of the eight-member Social Democratic Party wing in the City Council of Tallinn and the Vice Chairman of the party's Tallinn district.
+He is also the chairman of the party's Northern Tallinn section.

 Since 2000, Juske has been giving lectures in a radio show called Roosiaed.